Chalk Hill Wine Region and Appellation

-No wonder the founder of Chalk Hill Winery famously discovered his property while flying a small plane, but that's not too surprising: from the ground, the Chalk Hill area is easy to miss.
-Starting in Windsor, take a drive up Chalk Hill Road, and you may see no wineries and the briefest of vineyard vistas through the trees before you’re already in Alexander Valley.
-Yet it’s one of Sonoma County’s most esteemed winegrowing areas.
+The founder of Chalk Hill Estate Vineyards & Winery only discovered his property by flying over it in a small plane, but that's not too surprising: from the ground, the Chalk Hill area is easy to miss.
+Starting in Windsor, drive up Chalk Hill Road and you're likely to see only the briefest of vineyard vistas through the trees before you're already in Alexander Valley—despite the fact that Chalk Hill is one of most esteemed winegrowing areas in Sonoma County.

-Carved out of a curious northeast corner of the Russian River Valley AVA, the Chalk Hill AVA, awarded in 1983 then revised in 1988, is defined by its warmer climate and volcanic soils.
-Chalk Hill’s AVA status was awarded in 1983 but revised in 1988.
-There are more than 1,400 vineyard acres, and just four wineries.
+Carved out of a curious northeast corner of the Russian River Valley AVA, the Chalk Hill AVA, awarded in 1983 then revised in 1988, is defined by its warmer climate and white, quartzite-rich volcanic soils.
+There are more than 1,400 vineyard acres here, but just five wineries.

 The Lay of the Land

-Chalk Hill Estate, founded in the 1970s, defines the region’s wines and wine tourism with its hospitality center, equestrian center, and culinary program.
+Chalk Hill Estate Vineyards & Winery, founded in the 1970s, defines the region's wines and wine tourism with its hospitality center, equestrian center, and culinary program.

-Albini Family Vineyards farms Merlot and Zinfandel just east of the town of Windsor; Calluna Vineyards is on a mission to produce the finest Bordeaux varietals.
+Albini Family Vineyards farms Merlot and Zinfandel just east of the town of Windsor, while Calluna Vineyards, set adjacent to Trinité, strives to produce the finest Bordeaux-style varieties.

-Partly due to Windsor Oaks Vineyards’ extensive plantings of 18 varietals, which they sell to many wineries, you’ll find Chalk Hill designated wines throughout Sonoma County, from venerable producers like Rodney Strong to new projects like Arnot-Roberts and Wind Gap.
+Partly due to Windsor Oaks Vineyards' extensive plantings of different varietals, which they sell to many wineries, you'll find Chalk Hill designated wines throughout Sonoma County, from venerable producers like Rodney Strong to small-production projects like Arnot-Roberts.

 Restaurants and Lodging near Chalk Hill

 Nearby in Windsor, Hampton Inn & Suites, Holiday Inn Windsor Wine Country, and Holiday Inn Express Windsor provide lodging.
 Just 10 minutes away from the Chalk Hill area, the town of Healdsburg also offers an extensive selection of restaurants and lodging.

 Written by Sonoma Insider James Knight